 Responsibilities of people expected to interact with traffic in the workplace, and instructions or procedures for controlling traffic including in an emergency.

 Traffic Management Plans (TMP's) may be simple and take an hour to prepare or they may take weeks to prepare in consultation with experienced Temporary Traffic Management Technicians.

-By December 2020 all TMP's submitted for approval must be prepared by a CoPTTM warranted TTM Planner.
+All TMP's submitted for approval must be prepared by a CoPTTM warranted TTM Planner.
 Currently Men at Work has 7 qualified TTM Planner's working in Auckland, Canterbury and Marlborough regions.